thejeshgn/nithya-kannada/README.md

 # NithyaKannada_1
 This is NithyaKannada_1.
 It covers basics of conversation.
+Content by Thejesh GN and Supriya.

 # NithyaKannada_2
 This is NithyaKannada_2.
 It covers basics of conversation.
+Content by Thejesh GN and Supriya.